ARMY OFMOVIE REVIEW

 Bruce Campbell calls this ARMY OF DARKNESS the "Real" film, complete with original ending.
 You would think that with a Director's Cut, we would see Davidtz naked breasts - but no!
 Sheesh!
 What the hell am I paying my good money for anyway?

 For those women in the audience out there who may be offended by my desire to see more nudity in one of my favorite all time movies, SHUT UP!
-I don't ever hear yall complaining when Tom Cruise, Brad Pitt, or Mel Gibson show their naked butt on screen!
-(I don't know if Denzel Washington has ever shown his naked butt on screen, and I don't wanna know).
+I don't EVER hear yall complaining when Tom Cruise, Brad Pitt, or Mel Gibson show their young naked butt on screen!
+In fact, you often cheer like screaming banshees (I don't know if Denzel Washington has ever shown his naked butt on screen, and I don't wanna know).
 And I've had to sit through those kind of movies many times but never once got to see Embeth Davidtz naked breasts!

 Maybe they'll have more nudity on the special "Casket Case" DVD (Ha!
 Yeah, sure they will).